jerome2511/PGO_DEM/README.md

 coregistration_DEM.sh
 ```
 At this step a new folder is created (original) with the original DEMs and ortho-images before coregistration.
 New DEMs and orthos have "shifted" as a prefix.

+## Step 3 : Elevation difference biais corrections

+1. Stand alone python file<br/>
+After installing xDEM (https://xdem.readthedocs.io/en/stable/how_to_install.html), fill in the parameters section with your configuration.
+The processing can be quite consuming for large data with small spatial resolution.
+At the end of the script a figure is saved with some statistics<br/>